8 de October de 2024 Press Release

 The law’s presentation event was attended by high-ranking government officials, including the Ministers of the Interior, Juan Fernando Cristo; Culture, Juan David Correa; Justice, Ángela María Buitrago; and Foreign Affairs, Luis Gilberto Murillo, alongside journalists such as Jineth Bedoya, Claudia Julieta Duque, Dora Muñoz, Carmen Rosa Pabón, Lina Robles, and Ana Cristina Restrepo.

-Jineth Bedoya, a renowned journalist and human rights defender, was kidnapped, tortured, and raped in 2000 while investigating issues related to the armed conflict.
+Jineth Bedoya, a renowned journalist and human rights defender, was kidnapped, tortured, and sexually assaulted in 2000 while investigating issues related to the armed conflict.
 At the time of the attack, she was conducting a journalistic investigation into human rights violations inside La Modelo prison.
 Her abduction and torture were intended to prevent her investigation from moving forward and to silence the media, denying the Colombian public access to crucial information.
 Bedoya’s case is emblematic of the severe challenges journalists in Colombia face, particularly those reporting on human rights violations and state corruption.
 It also reflects a broader context of impunity, threats, and systematic violence against journalists in the country.
 Over the years, Bedoya received numerous death threats, and her case remained in impunity for more than two decades, with no proper investigation of those responsible.

 The Center for Justice and International Law (CEJIL) and the Foundation for Press Freedom (FLIP), as Bedoya’s legal representatives in the case, succeeded in having the IACHR order the Colombian state to implement several reparative measures, including the creation of this fund.
 In her speech during the enactment of the law, Bedoya said, “Today, a dream born 15 years ago has become a state policy.”